 2. View orders being sent back from the “Return” tab in your dashboard

-You can track returns using the “View Returns” tab in your ShipBob dashboard.
-Know where your packages are at in the return process.
+You can track returns using from the Returns page in your ShipBob dashboard.
+Filter where your packages are at in the return process (Awaiting, Arrived, Processing, Completed, Canceled).
 This includes not only returns but delivery exceptions (e.g. packages that couldn’t be delivered).

 3. Include specific instructions for the ShipBob’s team

 The product was returned – now what?
-Once the product is received at a fulfillment center and processed, it will either be restocked automatically or you can include specific instructions on what ShipBob’s order fulfillment team should do with the product.
+Once the product is received at a fulfillment center and processed, the item will be restocked by default.
+But you also have the option to set return preferences for certain items: restock, dispose, or quarantine the options.
+Once you choose your option, the ShipBob’s order fulfillment team will know what to do with the product once its returned.

 Save time and money with ecommerce return labels